Parag357/college-website/README.md

-# simple college website showcasing its visionaries, courses offered, various departments and other basic features of a college.
+# The website is showcasing the visionaries, courses, departments and other basic features of a college.

 [Visit this website](https://iter-college.netlify.app/index.html)